 Operating Hours: 24/7, and the night market starts at 10 PM.

-Metro Stop: Youinaru Station (Line 5), Exit 2
+Metro Stop: Yeouinaru Station (Line 5), Exit 2

-Operating Hours: Fridays and Weekends, from 6 PM to 1 AM
+Operating Hours: Saturdays & Sundays, from 5 PM to 1 AM

-Their marketing says this is a “trip around the world in one night against the backdrop of the Hangang River.”
-Locals love attending this seasonal and occasional “Bamdokkaebi event” because it brings together a variety of delicious foods from other countries.
-Foreigners stationed in Korea also come here to remember the taste of home, and get a sample of some future possible travels.
+Foreigners stationed in Korea often visit for a taste of home, and get a sample of some future possible travels.
 Unlike other Seoul night markets, this spot doubles as a music festival, with legendary performances from traditional and modern to buskers and celebrities.

 Season: Open daily